vimes1984/mindbody-api-wordpress/README.txt

 these may require additional javascript files at the very least you'll
 need to add in the JS file for these if anybody is interested they can open a ticket and I'll upload them...
+There are also a few factories in the public.js file that pertain to the shop page loop and require a custom shop page loop using isotope if anybodies interested I can upload that aswell...

 == Installation ==